Andyccs/sqat/README.md

 Finally, open your browser and go to `http://<your-docker-machine-ip-address>`.
 You should see a nice React application in your browser.

+# Project Report

+This project is my final year project for Computer Science degree at Nanyang Technological University.
+The report for this project can be found at [Sharelatex](https://www.sharelatex.com/project/56800082c2659588184ea5c1).

 # License

 The MIT License (MIT)